LANTIDRA- donislecel solution

 • To optimize viability, administer LANTIDRA as soon as possible after product release.

-• Interventional radiologists and surgeons with expertise in islet cell infusion may administer LANTIDRA in an interventional radiology suite or operating suite under controlled aseptic conditions.
+• LANTIDRA should be administered only by interventional radiologists and surgeons with experience in islet cell transplantation under aseptic conditions in an interventional radiology or operating suite.

 • Perform all steps aseptically.